 - Owner operated with over thirty years experience

 - American Eagle is the only windjammer licensed for international voyages.
 Cruises have ranged from Lunenburg, NS to tall ship events in Boston and New York

 - She has won the Mayor’s Race for the Esperanto Cup in Gloucester ten times

 - Correctly restored with a paneled main cabin, wood galley range, and authentic small boats for you to use while we are at anchor

 What to Expect

-Board the night before sailing and tour the ship with her experienced, six-member crew.
+Board the night before sailing and tour the ship with her experienced, five-member crew.